-I’ve been given many gifts over the years that, although very thoughtful of the giver, were completely unsuitable for me or my lifestyle.
+I’ve been given many gifts over the years that, although very thoughtful of the giver, were utterly unsuitable for me or my lifestyle.

-The nice thing about all that stuff was that it was very easy to give away what I didn’t want.
+The nice thing about all that stuff was that it was effortless to give away what I didn’t want.
 It was harmless.

 Not so when the gift is a living, breathing, creature.
-When dogs and cats, puppies and kittens are given as gifts it is very difficult to re gift or otherwise dispose of an unwanted responsibility.
+When dogs and cats, puppies and kittens are given as gifts, it is very difficult to re-gift or otherwise dispose of unwanted responsibility.
 Given that the pet is a gift, the recipient may keep the pet unwillingly.